 Is my long-distance partner losing interest?

-Your long-distance partner may be losing interest if they don’t talk to you as much as they did, avoid heading meaningful conversations, or I no longer willing to make an effort to work out the issues in your relationship.
+Your long-distance partner may be losing interest if they don’t talk to you as much as they did, avoid having meaningful conversations, or are no longer willing to make an effort to work out the issues in your relationship.

 Is my long-distance partner losing interest in me?

-There is a chance for long-distance partner may be losing interest in you personally.
+There is a chance that your long-distance partner may be losing interest in you personally.
 If they don’t seem to care about your personal life, your feelings, your calls, and ambitions, that can be a sign that they are no longer interested in you.

 Breakups are emotionally difficult.
 But long-distance relationship breakups are even more challenging because you have to do it online.
 The biggest challenge of a long-distance relationship...